LetsOKdo/csi-camera/README.md

 ```
 ### face_detect.py

-face_detect.py is a python script which reads from the camera and uses  Haar Cascades to detect faces and eyes:
+face_detect.py is a python script which reads from the camera and uses Haar Cascades to detect faces and eyes.
+Specify sendor_id and flip_method as parameters:
 ```
-$ python face_detect.py
+$ python face_detect.py 1 2
 ```
 Haar Cascades is a machine learning based approach where a cascade function is trained from a lot of positive and negative images.
 The function is then used to detect objects in other images.